Step 1: Run an Octez node

 -

 Ensure that the node runs persistently.
 Look up how to run programs persistently in the documentation for your operating system.
-You can also refer to Run a persistent baking node on opentezos.com or Setting up Octez Services in the Octez documentation.
+You can also refer to Setting up Octez Services in the Octez documentation.

 For example, if your operating system uses the

-software suite, your service file might look like this example:[Unit]
+systemdsoftware suite, your service file might look like this example:/etc/systemd/system/octez-node.service[Unit]

 Description=Octez node